JPC SYSTEMIC PATHOLOGY

 HISTORY: Solitary dermal mass protruding from the lip

-HISTOPATHOLOGIC DESCRIPTION: SLIDE A: Haired skin, lip: Expanding the dermis, compressing surrounding dermal collagen and adnexa, elevating the overlying minimally hyperplastic epidermis, and extending to a single deep border is an unencapsulated, well demarcated, densely cellular neoplasm which is separated from the overlying epidermis by a narrow zone of dermal collagen which is devoid of neoplastic cells (Grenz zone).
-The neoplasm is composed of round cells arranged in sheets, nests and packets separated by a fine fibrovascular stroma.
-Neoplastic cells have variably distinct cell borders and moderate amounts of eosinophilic, granular cytoplasm, and toward the periphery of the neoplasm, few cells have a perinuclear pale area (hof).
-Nuclei are irregularly round with variability in chromatin pattern, which range from finely stippled to dense with one usually indistinct nucleolus.
+HISTOPATHOLOGIC DESCRIPTION: Haired skin, lip (per contributor): Expanding the dermis, compressing surrounding dermal collagen and adnexa, elevating the overlying minimally hyperplastic and hyperkeratotic epidermis, and extending to the deep border is an unencapsulated, well demarcated, densely cellular neoplasm which is separated from the overlying epidermis by a narrow zone of dermal collagen devoid of neoplastic cells (Grenz zone).
+The neoplasm is composed of round cells arranged in sheets and indistinct nests and packets on a preexisting collagenous stroma.
+Neoplastic cells have variably distinct cell borders and moderate amounts of eosinophilic, granular cytoplasm.
+Occasional cells, often toward the periphery of the neoplasm, have a perinuclear pale area (Golgi zone, hof).
+Nuclei are irregular with finely stippled to dense chromatin with one variably prominent nucleolus.
+Anisocytosis and anisokaryosis is moderate.
 Mitotic figures average 1 per HPF.
-Within the neoplasm, there is mild anisokaryosis, few scattered multinucleate cells with up to 5 nuclei, occasional single cell necrosis, and few foci of hemorrhage.
+There are few scattered multinucleate neoplastic cells with up to 5 nuclei, occasional single cell necrosis, and few foci of hemorrhage, fibrin, and edema.
 Within the superficial dermis there is minimal pigmentary incontinence and few scattered lymphocytes.

-MORPHOLOGIC DIAGNOSIS: Haired skin, lip: Plasmacytoma, breed unspecified, canine
+MORPHOLOGIC DIAGNOSIS: Haired skin: Plasmacytoma, breed unspecified, canine

 HISTORY: Mass, right mandible near lip

-HISTOPATHOLOGIC DESCRIPTION: SLIDE B: Expanding the dermis and compressing adnexa, elevating the epidermis, and extending into the subcutis and to cut borders is an unencapsulated, well-demarcated, poorly circumscribed, moderately cellular neoplasm composed of round cells arranged in sheets on a fine fibrovascular stroma, surrounded and separated by lakes of amorphous, smudgy, extracellular eosinophilic material (amyloid).
-Neoplastic cells have distinct cell borders, a moderate amount of eosinophilic, often vacuolated cytoplasm which often contains a perinuclear pale area (hof), a round to irregular shaped nucleus with coarsely stippled chromatin and 1-2 indistinct nucleoli.
-Anisocytosis and anisokaryosis are moderate; mitoses average 3 per 10 HPF.
+HISTOPATHOLOGIC DESCRIPTION: Haired skin, lip (per contributor): Expanding the dermis, compressing adnexa, elevating the epidermis, and extending into the subcutis and to surgical margins is an unencapsulated, well-demarcated, poorly circumscribed, moderately cellular neoplasm composed of round cells arranged in sheets on a preexisting collagenous stroma, surrounded and separated by lakes of amorphous, smudgy, extracellular, eosinophilic material (amyloid).
+Neoplastic cells have distinct cell borders, a moderate amount of eosinophilic cytoplasm which often contains a perinuclear pale area (Golgi zone, hof), and a round to irregular nucleus with coarsely stippled chromatin and 1-3 variably prominent nucleoli.
+Anisocytosis and anisokaryosis are moderate; mitoses average 3 per 10 40x HPF.
 There are occasional multinucleated neoplastic cells with up to 3 nuclei, and rare intranuclear cytoplasmic invagination.
-Within the neoplasm are multifocal infiltrates of lymphocytes, and areas of hemorrhage.
-The neoplasm is separated from the epidermis by a prominent area of dermal collagen measuring up to 200 um (Grenz zone).
-Within and surrounding the lakes of amyloid are infiltrates of epithelioid macrophages and multinucleated giant cells with up to 27 nuclei, both Langhans type with peripheral nuclei, and foreign body type, with central nuclei.
+Within the neoplasm are multifocal infiltrates of lymphocytes and areas of hemorrhage, fibrin, and edema.
+The neoplasm is separated from the epidermis by a broad, up to 200um wide, dermal band devoid of neoplastic cells (Grenz zone).
+Within and surrounding the lakes of amyloid are infiltrates of epithelioid macrophages and multinucleated giant cells with up to 27 nuclei, both Langhans type with peripheral nuclei and foreign body type with central nuclei.

-SLIDE C (Congo red): Lakes of eosinophilic, amorphous extracellular material diffusely stain orange-red (congophilic), and exhibit apple-green birefringence under polarized light (amyloid).
+SLIDE C (Congo red): Lakes of eosinophilic, amorphous extracellular material are diffusely orange-red (congophilic), and exhibit apple-green birefringence under polarized light (amyloid).

-MORPHOLOGIC DIAGNOSIS: Haired skin, subcutis and skeletal muscle, right mandible near lip: Plasmacytoma, with amyloid, husky, canine.
+MORPHOLOGIC DIAGNOSIS: Haired skin, lip: Plasmacytoma with amyloid, husky, canine.

-- Extramedullary plasmacytomas: Solitary or rarely multiple tumors arising in soft tissues
+· Extramedullary plasmacytomas (D-N10): Solitary or rarely multiple tumors arising in soft tissues

 TYPICAL CLINICAL FINDINGS: